lhuddleston16/chat_bot/README.md

 - Update the intents.json to start creating your own chatbot!

 # Citation
-This model was developed with data from https://data-flair.training/blogs
+Model was developed with data from https://data-flair.training/blogs